Rachel0619/ETL-with-MAGE-and-GCP/README.md

 6. Forward port 6789 in your VS code, then open the browser and enter "localhost:6789" to navigate to MAGE UI.

-8. Create pipelines inside your project.
+8. Create pipelines inside your MAGE project.

 9. Create a BigQuery dataset for your project (I was using Terraform to do this, but you can also do it manually).